marcomarino123/magnopy/docs/source/user-guide/methods/energy-classic/index.rst

 ===============
 Exchange energy
 ===============
-The exchange energy **per unit cell** can be found by inserting the previous expression for the exchange constant into the Hamiltonian, that leads to:
+The exchange energy **per unit cell** (i.e. divided by :math:`M`) can be found by inserting the previous expression for the exchange constant into the Hamiltonian, that leads to:

 .. math::
   E^{X}